gliwka/hyperscan-java/README.md

 It uses hybrid automata techniques to allow simultaneous matching of large numbers (up to tens of thousands) of regular expressions and for the matching of regular expressions across streams of data.

-This project is a third-party developed JNA based java wrapper for the [hyperscan](https://github.com/intel/hyperscan) project to enable developers to integrate hyperscan in their java (JVM) based projects.
+This project is a third-party developed JavaCPP based java wrapper for the [hyperscan](https://github.com/intel/hyperscan) project to enable developers to integrate hyperscan in their java (JVM) based projects.

 ## Add it to your project
 This project is available on maven central.